JV-Vigneesh/Text-Encryption-Using-Cryptographic-Algorithm/README.md

 This project provides a web-based application for **text encryption** and **decryption** using **AES (Advanced Encryption Standard)** with **CBC (Cipher Block Chaining)** mode.
 The application allows users to securely encrypt and decrypt text via a simple user interface.

+There is a new one which has more algorithms -

 ## Features

 * **AES Encryption (CBC mode)**: Encrypts plain text into secure ciphertext.